GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Another way to say it is that the Priority of an item is roughly the average of its Impact (effect) and Urgency (time).
 - Creating > Curating > Collecting > Consuming
 - Consumer < Producer < Producers & Consumers collaborating
 - [Five Ws](https://en.wikipedia.org/wiki/Five_Ws).
 Who, What, Why When, Where + How.
-Personally what & why are more difficult.
+Personally the What & Why are more difficult.
 - Essential > Incidental
   - Essential > Accidental
   - The incidentals (language, syntax, domains, problems, people, etc) change, but the essentials (logic, people's nature, principles, problem solving, etc) don't.